mindspore-ai/mindspore/model_zoo/official/nlp/fasttext/README.md

 # [FastText](#contents)

 FastText is a fast text classification algorithm, which is simple and efficient.
-It was proposed by Armand Joulin, Tomas Mikolov etc. in the artical "Bag of Tricks for Efficient Text Classification" in 2016.
+It was proposed by Armand Joulin, Tomas Mikolov etc. in the article "Bag of Tricks for Efficient Text Classification" in 2016.
 It is similar to CBOW in model architecture, where the middle word is replace by a label.
 FastText adopts ngram feature as addition feature to get some information about words.
-It speeds up training and testing while maintaining high percision, and widly used in various tasks of text classification.
+It speeds up training and testing while maintaining high precision, and widly used in various tasks of text classification.

 [Paper](https://arxiv.org/pdf/1607.01759.pdf): "Bag of Tricks for Efficient Text Classification", 2016, A. Joulin, E. Grave, P. Bojanowski, and T. Mikolov